rcsoccersim/manual/source/coach.rst

 sides after a goal.
 The trainer has to react to these events by its own rules.

 The soccerserver must be informed at startup-time that a trainer-client will be used.
-Add the option *-coach* to thecommand arguments of the soccerserver application when a coach-client is used and the internal referee module of the server must be deactivated.
+Add the option *-coach* to the command arguments of the soccerserver application when a coach-client is used and the internal referee module of the server must be deactivated.
 You can also add the line *coach* to the server.conf.

-If you want to connect a trainer but let the server referee remain activated, add the option *-coach_w_referee* to the command arguments of the server or add *coach_w_referee* to the server conguration file.
+If you want to connect a trainer but let the server referee remain activated, add the option *-coach_w_referee* to the command arguments of the server or add *coach_w_referee* to the server configuration file.

 If the server is invoked with one of the trainer modes, it prepares a UDP socket to which the trainer-client can connect.
 The default port number is 6001.
 If a different